Oil & Gas Leasing

 My oil and gas career began in 1978.
 I have seen some really good times and some periods when it was terrible; the oil and gas business is truly a roller coaster ride.
 The booms don't last nearly as long as the busts!
 And I have seen a lot of people hang on too long, refusing to a take a large cash offer.
 I have a lot of insight in this regard.
 Contact me if you wish to discuss it.

 Lastly, as for more info about selling mineral rights... some people fear that they may not see any benefit from this play due to their age or they want or need extra cash right now for whatever reason.
 You can sell all or any portion of your mineral rights.
 Some people are selling 3/4, maybe a half and gambling on the part that they keep.
 I've helped many mineral rights owners sell, even many in the non-core area of the Haynesville shale map.
 If you're interested, more info can be found here -- how to sell mineral rights and here is more info on considering why sell mineral rights in the Haynesville shale or Eagle Ford shale.
+Also, this site has a lot of good info about selling royalties and mineral rights.
 Good luck!

 Phone (Bill): 318-426-0909 or 800-664-7650